Substitute (cricket): Overview

 A substitute can act for the injured or ill player in the field, although they may not bowl, bat or act as captain, unless otherwise agreed by the captains.
-A player may bat, bowl and field even if he has had a substitute for part of the game, though they need to wait for a period equal to their time off the field until they bat or bowl again.
-Substitutes are generally not listed in the official squad list, unless they were in the starting XI for other games in the wider squad, or were the twelfth man, as some forms of cricket have 12 players listed prior to the match, at which point one player is omitted from the match squad.
+A player may bat, bowl and field even if they have had a substitute for part of the game, though they need to wait for a period equal to their time off the field until they bat or bowl again.
+Substitutes are generally not listed in the official squad list, unless they were in the starting XI for other games in the wider squad, or were the twelfth player, as some forms of cricket have 12 players listed prior to the match, at which point one player is omitted from the match squad.
 However, this is not required under the laws, and the substitute can be anyone, providing the umpires approve the use of a substitute.
 This can lead to members of the crowd, on-site media or a team's coaching staff taking the role.
 One example being a New Zealand journalist who was following their tour of India in 1988, taking the field.

 History

 The use of substitutes is known from the 18th century.
-In the report of a match on Monday, 5 September 1748, the role is termed a "Seeker-out"; this was in the sense that George Smith, who was carrying an injury and had been granted a substitute fielder in previous matches, was denied one in this match.
-The practice of allowing substitutes was varied and inconsistent in the 19th Century.
+In the report of a match on Monday, 5 September 1748, the role is termed a "seeker-out"; this was in the sense that George Smith, who was carrying an injury and had been granted a substitute fielder in previous matches, was denied one in this match.
+The practice of allowing substitutes was varied and inconsistent in the 19th century.
 In 1870, a match occurred between the MCC and Nottinghamshire.
-Substitutes were allowed early in this match but this was condemned by the press, and by the conclusion of the match they were refused.
+Substitutes were allowed early in this match, but this was condemned by the press, and by the conclusion of the match they were refused.

 The first-ever use of a substitute in first-class cricket occurred in The University Match between Oxford and Cambridge in 1891, when Thomas Case replaced Frederic Thesiger in the Oxford XI, after Thesiger had injured himself while fielding on the first morning of the match.

+In 2017 the proscription on substitutes being used to wicket-keep was officially lifted.
+Prior to that only one of the remaining 10 players would be able to do so.
+Despite the proscription being within the rules there were rare occasions in high level cricket where with the permission of the opposition captain and the umpires, a substitute was allowed to act as wicket-keeper.
+An example of this was in a Test match in 1986 where Bob Taylor, who had been retired from test cricket for 2 years, performed the duty as an emergency substitute for Bruce French after he was hurt while batting.